sashalex007/quartz_blog/content/leetcode/pow(x,n).md

     ^^^^^
 a = (1/x)^n

-So we isolate the negative, which is equivalet to inverting the base!
+So we isolate the negative, which is equivalent to inverting the base!
 ```

+**Review 2**
+Solved it fairly easily.

 #hard
 #review